BYU-ITC-544/milestones/milestone-3/README.md

 [ ] 10 Points - Screenshot(s) showing your network configurations on the hypervisor
 [ ] 10 Points - Screenshot showing the VLANs set up
 [ ] 10 Points - List of all implemented firewall rules and why it is a rule
 [ ] 5 Points - The port forwarding for the webserver is working correctly

+120 Points Total